Indians and Jesuits in Sainte-Marie among the Hurons

 Sainte-Marie among the Hurons

-In Midland there is a museum village, where the life of the Iroquois Indians and Jesuits at the beginning of the colonization of Ontario is vividly shown.
-It has long been on the wish list of our destinations.
-Once because we are very interested in the Indian culture and the colonial history of Canada.
-For another, because the region around Lake Huron was previously unknown to us.
-That's why a few years ago we went on a tour around the eastern part of the lake.
-In Sainte-Marie among the Hurons, just outside Midland, a missionary village of the Jesuits has been faithfully reconstructed.
+In Midland there is the museum village of Sainte-Marie among the Hurons, which vividly shows the life of the Iroquois Indians and Jesuits at the beginning of the settlement of Ontario.
+It had long been on our wish list of travel destinations.
+Firstly because we are very interested in the Indian culture and the colonial history of Canada.
+Secondly because the region around Lake Huron was unknown to us until then.
+So a few years ago we set out on a tour around the eastern part of the lake.
+In Sainte-Marie among the Hurons, just outside of Midland, a Jesuit mission village has been faithfully reconstructed.
 This gives a very good insight into the life of the French missionaries on the edge of the wilderness.
-It also shows how living together with the Indians on the south bank of Georgian Bay once worked.
+It also shows how coexistence with the Indians on the south shore of Georgian Bay once worked.

 That's how the Hurons lived in Ontario